jdckl/hn-api/README.md

 ## Config

 Project is using [dotenv](https://www.npmjs.com/package/dotenv), you can overwrite any environment variables with your own, there is a base set of development variables included in the **config/default.config.ts**.
+Sample **.env.temp** is included.

 ## API Definitions